 The parables of Jesus are also important for another reason: “An observation of the details and relationships of common life and an appreciation of their significance is revealed that is unparalleled.
 We gain an insight into the inner life of Jesus Himself, as well as into His teaching, that is afforded by hardly any other portions of the Gospels (4).

-The first parables in this new section are The Good Samaritan,The dishonest manager (unjust steward), The Pharisee and the tax-collector and The unmerciful debtor.
+The first parables in this section are The Good Samaritan,The dishonest manager (unjust steward), The Pharisee and the tax-collector, The unmerciful debtor, The labourers in the vineyard.
 See also in short talks for Advent: Four Parables of Judgement - The talents, The ten bridesmaids, The weeds in the field and The wicked tenants.

 1. Walsham How, W. (1910) The New Testament of Our Lord and Saviour Jesus Christ.
 The Four Gospels, London: Society for Promoting Christian Knowledge.